Well-posedness and long time behavior for the Electron Inertial Hall-MHD system in Besov and Kato-Herz spaces

 Thus Young's inequality conclude the proof of the desired inequality. \end{proof} \begin{proof}[\textbf{\textit{Proof of proposition \ref{prop.laplacian}}}] According to lemma \ref{lemma multiplicateur fourier}, and Bernstein lemma, we have

-the result follows from the fact that, for all $k\in [0,2]$ we have
+The result follows from the fact that, for all $k\in [0,2]$ we have

-Proposition \ref{prop.laplacian} is then proved. \end{proof} The following fixed point argument has been used to prove corollary \ref{corollary local existence}, the proof of which can be found for instance in \cite{handbook} \begin{lemmasec} Let $X$ be a Banach space, $L$ a linear operator from $X$ to $X$, with norm equals to $\lambda<1$, and let $B$ be a bilinear operator maping from $X\times X$ in $X$, with norm $ \norm {B}=\gamma$, then for all $y\in X$ such that
+Proposition \ref{prop.laplacian} is then proved. \end{proof} The following fixed point argument has been used to prove corollary \ref{corollary local existence}, the proof of which can be found for instance in \cite{handbook} \begin{lemmasec} Let $X$ be a Banach space, $L$ a linear operator from $X$ to $X$, with norm equals to $\lambda<1$, and let $B$ be a bi-linear operator mapping from $X\times X$ in $X$, with norm $ \norm {B}=\gamma$, then for all $y\in X$ such that

 the equation has a unique solution in the ball $B_X(0,\frac{1-\lambda}{2\gamma})$. \end{lemmasec} Finally we recall a result concerning the smoothing effect of the Heat Kernel, one may see \cite{Chemin1,Danchin3} for more details. \begin{lemmasec} Let $(s,p,r)\in \mathbb{R} \times [1,\infty]^2$ and the operators $\mathcal{T} $ and $\mathcal{T}_0$ be given by